 What you're going to need to get started:

 We're not actually sponsored by Rapid or JPR Electronics in any respect, it was just easier to find links to general examples on those sites.
 You can probably find equivalent items at any decent sized supplier in your country.
 Some of these links will be out of date, but we'll do our best to update things every now and then.

 Don't just buy the cheapest thing you can find from Maplins or Radio Shack.
 It'll be a false economy and you'll just end up getting frustrated and end up buying something better anyway.
 We've been using a couple of THESE for years and they work fine.
 The yellow irons made by Antex are also perfectly usable

 You don't need anything expensive or over specified here.
 Go for 1/4 watt carbon film resistors and buy in packs of 100.
 That may seem like a lot but you'll use them sooner or later, and its the same price to buy 100 from a decent supplier as it is to buy 10 from a high street shop.
-These resistors from Rapid are fine and cost just over 50 pence for 100.
+These resistors from Rapid are fine and cost just over 70 pence for 100.
 Carbon film resistors have an accuracy of 5% either way of the stated value.
 This is fairly insignificant in electronics terms, but if you need something more accurate in the future you can get metal film resistors which are twice the price, but have a 1% accuracy.
 You will inevitably build up a collection over time but good starting values would be 22R, 100R, 220R, 470R, 1K, 2K2, 4K7, 10K, 47K, 100K, 220K, 470K, 1M and 10M.
 If you live in the US the 470R, 4K7, 47K and 470K values will probably be 500R, 5K, 50K and 500K, although we've never been entirely sure why this is.

 around 1K, 47K, 100K, 470K and 1M to get started.
 Again, the 47K or 470K values will often be 50K or 500K worldwide, but this probably won't make any difference.
-Pots are cheap so its probably a good idea to get a stock of a few different types.
-Start with linear and get hold of some log response pots if you find that all of the pots effect is up at one end of its rotation, Splined shaft pots made by ALPHA are probably the most popular types, but you can also get small pots with solid metal shafts like THESE or larger ones with plastic shafts like THESE.
-Entirely PLASTIC POTS are also available for slightly less demanding jobs.
-The type of shaft your pots have will determine what kind of knobs you can use.
+Pots are cheap so its a good idea to get a stock of a few different types.
+Start with linear and get hold of some log response pots if you find that all of the pots effect is up at one end of its rotation, Splined shaft pots made by ALPHA are probably the most popular types, but you can also get pots with solid metal shafts like THESE.
+Bear in mind that there are many different types such as 9mm vertical or horizontal mounting, 16mm, 24mm, switched etc etc. Standard 16mm splined or solid shaft pots are the most popular.

 We usually use 10/0.1 equipment wire for general work.
 The numbers 10/0.1 mean that the wire has 10 strands each measuring 0.1mm in diameter.
 We also us 7/0.2 wire for anything that needs to have a stronger connection.
 Anything thicker than that and you're liable to have space issues if you are using a lot or wiring, but it should still do the job.

 The most useful switch types are SPST, but SPDT, DPDT and SPDT 'centre off' are also useful.
 For guitar pedals you will most likely want 3PDT foot switches

 These come as various shapes and sizes but the most commonly used ones seem to be THESE or something like THESE.
 Don't buy the really cheap ones like THESE.
 When they say 'These switches are not suitable for industrial applications' what they mean is 'These switches are not suitable for ANY applications'.

 The same as above but they make the connection when you press the button rather than breaking it.
 There are hundreds of different designs of push to make switches.

 Jewelers screwdrivers are always useful, as are a set of philips head screwdrivers and some torx / hex bits.

 To drill holes for switches and controls.
 Dremel type multipurpose hobby drills are a lifesaver.

 There are thousands of different types of knobs available.
 The main things you need to look out for are the type of pot shaft they are designed for.
 The most common types are splined/serrated and D-shaft, which are both push on knobs, and 6mm/6.35mm shaft, which tighten to the pot shaft with a grub screw.

 What you may need in the future:

 Like a solder sponge that sucks melted solder from joints.
 Comes under various guises and thicknesses but THIS is a decent version at a good price.

 Some people go for multiple PHONO SOCKETS, others go for 3.5mm JACKS and others go for single pole 4mm SOCKETS.
 Which one to chose is often dictated by the space available and the thickness of the panel.

 There are hundreds of different types of LED's in dozens of different colours.
 Its often a lot cheaper to buy a bag of 50 or 100 LED's from China than it is to buy 10 or 20 from a normal supplier.
 Theres loads of information and tools for using LED's HERE including a very handy LED resistor calculator.

 Useful for all kinds of things.
 Superglue is useful but it can react strangely with some plastics and may not be very strong in certain situations.
 We'd also recommend getting hold of a decent two part epoxy resin glue.

 Also known as preset pots, these are small potentiometers that are usually only adjustable using a small jewelers screwdriver.
 They are useful for adjusting the maximum or minimum value of a larger panel pot, or if you don't have a fixed resistor of quite the right value.
 Values of 10k, 47K, !00K and 470K are probably the most useful.
 There are dozens of different types but THESE or THESE are fine.

 Hacksaws, drills, pliers, wire cutters, tweezers, socket sets and files come in very handy.
 Whatever you think you need, you will need more.
 The NIBBLER is an incredibly useful tool for cutting holes in front panels